 Various U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in our technology areas.
 Such third parties may claim that we infringe their patents.
 Because patent applications can take several years to result in a patent issuance, there may be currently pending applications, unknown to us, which may later result in issued patents that our technologies may infringe.
 For example, we are aware of competitors with patents in technology areas applicable to our optical test equipment products.
 Such competitors may allege that we infringe these patents.
-There could also be existing patents of which we are not aware that our technologies may inadvertently infringe.
+There could also be existing patents of which we are not aware that our technologies may indvertently infringe.
 We have from time to time, and may in the future, be contacted by third parties, including patent monetization firms or intellectual property advisors, about licensing opportunities that also contain claims that we are infringing on third party patent rights.
 If third parties assert these claims against us-including third parties that have asserted claims against businesses that we have acquired, prior to our acquisition of these businesses-we could incur extremely substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, financial condition and results of operations.
 Even if we believe we have not infringed on a third party's patent rights, we may have to settle a claim on unfavorable terms because we cannot afford to litigate the claim.
-In addition, if third parties assert claims against us and we are unsuccessful in defending against these claims, these third parties may be awarded substantial damages as well as injunctive or other equitable relief against us, which could effectively block our ability to make, use, sell, distribute or market our products and services in the United States or abroad.
+In addition, if third parties assert claims against us, which could effectively block our ability to make, use, sell, distribute or market our products and services in the United States or abroad.